ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-04-23-DP-use-cases.md

----
-layout: post
-title:  "Use cases of differential privacy"
-author: ria
-categories: [ differential-privacy, application ]
-image: assets/images/uber-use-case.jpg
----
+Hello!
 In this blog post, we will cover use cases of differential privacy (DP) ranging from biomedical dataset analysis to geolocation.
 For the slide deck associated with this post, please see [Use cases of Differential Privacy and Federated Learning by @Ria](https://docs.google.com/presentation/d/15Mzb0mGKrBSDULTuha-TXHp-rdHppLi8MQGTuiwfKlU/edit?usp=sharing).

+Let's start with the application of differential privacy for genomics.

 #### Genomics